 The point control circuit controls the throw of the points.
 This applies to both the Normal and Reverse positions and fulfils the first basic principle.
 On Four Foot and Chairlock points, the valves are energised at all times allowing the air motor to hold the escapement slide fully home and locked.
 This in turn ensures that the point switches remain locked until the points are thrown the opposite way.

 Fig 1.3 shows a typical point control circuit.
 The outgoing control lines 33NW and 33RW are fed from the main 33W fuse via the Normal and Reverse contacts on the point lever shaft.
-The lever contacts are arranged so that only one can make at any one time, thereby only one of the point auxiliary valves can energise at any given time.
+The lever contacts are arranged so that only one can make them at any one time, thereby only one of the point auxiliary valves can energise at any given time.
 For this to occur, the lever shaft must be either fully Normal or fully Reverse.

 A fault in this circuit could lead to a situation where neither valve is energised.
-To prevent the points moving if this were to happen, the ‘D’ valve in the point auxiliary valve is designed to maintain air pressure to the points even when there is no electrical supply to either the NW or RW valves.
+To prevent the points from moving if this were to happen, the ‘D’ valve in the point auxiliary valve is designed to maintain air pressure to the points even when there is no electrical supply to either the NW or RW valves.

 Before a passenger train can pass over a set of points under a signalled move they must be electrically proved to be in their correct position and locked.
-In the case of Four Foot points there is a single point and lock detector box (P&LD) connected to the escapement slide and both point switches.
+In the case of Four Foot points, there is a single point and lock detector box (P&LD) connected to the escapement slide and both point switches.

 This box usually contains six contacts (6 way), three for the Normal detection and three for the Reverse detection.
 The relevant contacts are made when the facing point lock (FPL) is proved in position, the open point switch is detected open sufficiently and the closed switch detected up to the stock rail within tolerance.
 This fulfils the third Basic Principle

 If any of these three criteria are not met then all contacts in the box must remain broken.
-We are going to look at the main electrical components involved in the detection circuit, namely the P&LD box and the three position WKR, before looking at the detection circuits.
+We are going to look at the main electrical components involved in the detection circuit, namely the P&LD box and the three-position WKR, before looking at the detection circuits.

 The P&LD Box